Madawaska County, New Brunswick

-Madawaska County (2016 population 32,741), also known as the "New Brunswick Panhandle", is located in northwestern New Brunswick, Canada.
-Over 90% of the county's population speaks French.
+Madawaska County (2021 population 32,603), also known as the "New Brunswick Panhandle", is located in northwestern New Brunswick, Canada.
+94% of the county’s population speaks French (88% as first language, 6.1% as second language).
 Its Francophone population are known as "Brayons."
 Forestry is the major industry in the county.

 History

 The first inhabitants of what is now called Madawaska County were the Maliseet or Wolastoqiyik, who occupied and used the land along the Saint John River Valley north to the St. Lawrence River and south to the Penobscot River.
 There is debate concerning the true origin of the word "Madawaska".
 The earliest settlers were from Quebec.
 The area was the focus of the bloodless Aroostook War, a border dispute led by businessman and political activist John Baker.